Kugeleis/smw-reader/README.md

 ## Development

-See [docs/pdoc/DEVELOPMENT.md](docs/pdoc/DEVELOPMENT.md) for all development setup, workflow, and contributing information.
+See the project's development guide in the documentation (Development) for setup, workflow, and contributing information.

 ## License